cs3org/OCM-API/IETF-RFC.md

 signing outgoing request, local on incoming request),
 * 'Signature' contains the signature generated using the private key and details on its generation:
-  * 'keyId' is a unique id, formatted as an url.  hostname is used to retrieve the public key via custom discovery
+  * 'keyId' is a unique id, formatted as an url; hostname is used to retrieve the public key via custom discovery
   * 'algorithm' specify the algorithm used to generate signature
   * 'headers' specify the properties used when generating the